scholarslab/scholarslab.github.io/collections/_people/mathilda-shepard.md

 - LAMI Program Graduate Mentor, 2019
 - Praxis Fellow, 2018-2019
 ---
-Mathilda Shepard was a Praxis Fellow and graduate mentor for the LAMI program.
+Mathilda Shepard was a Praxis Fellow 2018-2019 and graduate mentor for the LAMI program 2019.